 The “V” in HVAC stands for ventilation.
-In the complex process of providing cool comfort your home, ventilation is rarely mentioned.
+In the complex process of providing cool comfort to your home, ventilation is rarely mentioned.
 The lion’s share of focus is put on the “AC” (air conditioning) components.
 It’s true that your air conditioner performs the major functions of transferring heat to the great outdoors and blowing cool air into your house.
 However, proper ventilation is vital to the overall cooling and breathability of your home and critical when it comes to indoor air quality.
-If you doubt the importance of ventilation, spend a few minutes in an unventilated space, such as your attic or closed garage, where Phoenix summer temperatures make it unbearably hot and stifling.
+If you doubt the importance of ventilation, spend a few minutes in an unventilated space, such as your attic or a closed garage, where Phoenix summer temperatures make it unbearably hot and stifling.

 What Is Ventilation and How Does It Work?

 Ventilation is the circulation of fresh air into, throughout and ultimately exiting your house.
 Effective ventilation continually refreshes the air inside your home.
 This removes odors and fumes, helps reduce humidity and dissipates VOCs (volatile organic compounds) which can be harmful and are found in many of today’s products.
 In Phoenix, with the extreme heat of summer, homeowners find themselves in lockdown with doors and windows shut for months at a time.
 This keeps the heat out and helps to save on energy costs.
 However, home ventilation can suffer.

 Improvements in Home Insulation Means New Homes Are Almost Airtight